MVR & State Driver Records

 For most carriers the MVR is also the renewable annual signal: the §391.25 Annual Driver Review uses the prior 12 months of MVR plus a written certification of violations to confirm continued qualification.
 A clean MVR plus a signed §391.27 list closes out the file for another year.

-Pricing-wise, a single-state MVR runs about $14.95 in the MVR-only package; the MVR + CDLIS bundle fills the multi-state gap by hitting every state where the driver has held a CDL since 1996 in one query.
+Pricing-wise, a single-state MVR runs $40 in the MVR Basic package; the MVR + CDLIS bundle fills the multi-state gap by hitting every state where the driver has held a CDL since 1996 in one query.

 Articles in this cluster